Intentional Blogging: How to Write with Purpose, Poise, & Passion

-Each of the above cuts has its own chapter in Clark’s book, so dive in there if you’d like more details on how to apply these tips!
+Each of the above cuts has its own chapter in Clark's book, so be sure to pick up a copy for the full scoop.

 Just like every sentence and paragraph should support the main message of your post, every post should support your overall purpose for your blog.
 If you haven't already, take a few minutes to get clear on:

-Once you’re crystal clear on that, choose to only share content that supports your goals and purpose.
-If you write something amazing that doesn’t fit in with your mission and ideal reader, submit it as a guest post to another site where it does fit.
-Or leave it be.
-It’s up to you!
+Once you're crystal clear on those things, choose to only share content that supports your goals and larger purpose.
+If you write something amazing that doesn't fit in with your mission and ideal reader, submit it as a guest post to another site where it does fit.
+Or leave it unpublished.
+It's up to you!

-I go through the 5Q Method every single time I’m about to start writing a new blog post.
-I ask myself the 5 questions, write down my answers, and BOOM – there’s my outline.
+I go through the 5Q Method every single time I'm about to start writing a new blog post.
+I ask myself these same 5 questions, write out my answers, and BOOM - there's my entire outline for the blog post.
 From there, writing the actual post is a breeze!

-Not only will the 5Q Method speed up your content creation process, it also ensures that your content…
+Not only will the 5Q Method speed up your content creation, it also ensures that your content...

 When all is said and done...

 Have fun with your writing!
-These tips are meant to get your wheels turning and ink flowing; they are NOT hard-and-fast rules.
-They are tools.
-Take what serves you and leave what doesn’t.
+These tips are meant to get your wheels turning and the ink flowing; again, they’re NOT hard-and-fast rules.
+They’re tools.
+Take what serves you and leave what doesn't.

-+ Use the 5Q Method to engage and WOW
+Use the 5Q Method to engage and wow your audience